mori-cyber/PyDeploy/Assignment_7/README.md

 ```
 requirements.txt
 ```
-and then main.py code with:
+and then run main.py code with:
 ```
 !python main.py
 ```